FrancesCoronel/personal-website-v3/site/content/adventures/2016-10-09-jake-the-dog-key-hand.md

 ---
-title: "Jake the Dog Key Hand 🐶"
+title: Jake the Dog Key Hand 🐶
 date: 2016-10-09
-description: "Volunteered for the hardware booth and Foobar (smoothies) and then teamed up with my boyfriend to work on a Leap Motion hack that ended up winning an award 🏆"
+description: Volunteered for the hardware booth and Foobar (smoothies) and then teamed up with my boyfriend to work on a Leap Motion hack that ended up winning an award 🏆
 banner: https://i.imgur.com/8cFXnVj.jpg
 categories:
   - portfolio
 ---

 # Kent Hack Enough